pankrates/devops-home-assignment3/assignment.md

 # Senior DevOps Engineer – Home Assignment

-**Time budget:** 4–6 hours
+**LLM and AI agents:** Are welcome and recommended to use (Claude, Cursor, Copilot, Gemini or similar)

-**Deliverable:** GitHub repository (link to be submitted)
+**Time budget:** 4–6 hours  (or less if you use Agents) **Deliverable:** GitHub repository (link to be submitted)

 ---

 ## Scenario

 You will provision and operate a **GCP environment for a fictional “payment API”**.
 The bar is production-ready: secure defaults, repeatable deployments, and observable operations.
-Use your own GCP project (or a sandbox we provide); tear down resources after the assignment if using a temporary project.
+Use your own GCP project (subscribe to GCP Free Trial which gets you a $300 credit); tear down resources after the assignment if using a temporary project.

 ---